fer-osorio/cipher-fortis/README.md

 - ``uNum256bit``:   Funtion: takes an 256 bits array and interprets it as a 256 bits number

 ```
+// Pseudo code for creation of PiRoundkey and dinamic Sbox with inverse
 setPiRoundKeyAndDinSbox(key, size) {
     a = uNum256bit(key), b = 0, c = 0;
     prkSize = 0;